23 Books That Will Change Your Life

 The cover seemed so plain, the book so thin, how could it possibly help?

-When I finally read it, a few years later, it changed how I viewed everything and I could see clearly why it was being recommended.
+It changed how we viewed everything and we see clearly why it is recommended.

 The Big Leap isn’t a finance book but will impact your finances.